-Responsible to: Vice President of Shelter Operations
+Responsible to: Assistant Shelter Director

 - Act as an advocate for survivors of domestic violence and their children with an emphasis on providing trauma informed services to people from diverse cultural backgrounds.